chippendemi/lamrop/function-list.md

 `.` - resets the output string to `''`.

 `i` - sets the storing variable to the user's next input, with the current output string displayed as the input text.

+    input types:
+        if - if 'i' is immediately followed by 'f', the storing variable gets set to the float input. ii - if 'i' is immediately followed by 'i', the storing variable gets set to the integer input. ic - if 'i' is immediately followed by 'c', the array pointer checks the string and assigns the ASCII character value it is pointing at to the storing variable.

 Enjoy!